How to send money overseas

 3. Set up your transfer: choose how to transfer money overseas

-Finally, after choosing a service for your international money transfer, creating an account and making sure you’ve got the recipients details all correct, you need to set up the actual transfer.
+Finally, after choosing a service for your international money transfer, creating an account and making sure you’ve got the recipient's details all correct, you need to set up the actual transfer.
 There are a few different options here, and the best way to transfer money overseas in your situation will depend on your needs.
 Here’s an outline of three of the major IMT features on offer to help you get the best deal.

 As the name suggests, this is a transfer that happens “on the spot”.
 You lock in the exchange rate you see at the time, and then your transfer needs to be sent through within 24 hours.

-This IMT tool allows you to lock in a great rate when it’s available, and then use it for your overseas money transfer sometime in the future, usually up to 12 months later.
+This IMT tool allows you to lock in a great rate when it’s available, and then use it for your overseas money transfer sometime in the future, usually up to 12 months or even 2 years later.
 If you know you’ll have to make a transfer in the future, it’s a good idea to keep this option in the back of your mind, in case an unmissable exchange rate pops up.

 If you’re after the best rate possible but flexible about when the money is sent, then a limit order can help.
 This tool allows you to nominate an exchange rate you’d like for your transfer, and your money will only be sent when and if that exchange rate is available.